fedimint/fedimint.org-old/content/_index.md

 no Lighning integration and is generally not considered stable enough yet.
 If you are interested pelase reach out to [elsirion](mailto:elsirion@protonmail.com).

+[Open Transactions] also deserves a honorable mention since it already allowed for the issuance of e-cash tokens backed by Bitcoin held in a multisig wallet.
+It does not appear to support threshold issuance of e-cash tokens though.

 There is also [an interview](https://www.youtube.com/watch?v=JXGmzTbyuEw&t=5330s) from [HCPP21] with smuggler and elsirion about both SCRIT and MiniMint.

 Please feel free to open PRs for corrections and additions.